bustoutsolutions/siesta/guide/services-resources/index.md

 # Services and Resources

 Services and resources are your entry point for interaction with Siesta.
-Together, they represent an API and the many RESTful resources within it.
+Together, they represent a REST API and the many resources within it.

 ## Services

-A service represents an API, that is, a set of related RESTful resources which tend to share common rules about response structure, authentication, and other conventions.
+A [`Service`](http://bustoutsolutions.github.io/siesta/api/Classes/Service.html) represents an API, that is, a set of related resources which tend to share common rules about request and response structure, authentication, and other conventions.

 You’ll typically create a `Service` singleton for each API your app uses: